 - Fixturing collisions: Unintentionally milling into the alignment bracket, tall alignment bracket, toe clamps, or other fixturing

-- Material collisions: Milling into material that should not be milled, or milling with a toolpath that is not intended to mill the material.
+- Material collisions: Milling into material that should not be milled, or milling with a toolpath that's not intended to mill the material

 If you experience a collision, or have any questions about collision warnings, please feel free to contact our support team at email@example.com.